-Virk I, our current project, is a commercial 3 DOF mini scara desktop robot targeted to education and hobbyists.
-It’s a quality, robust, neat and cute robot, designed, machined and assembled in our workshop.
-If everything goes well the design will be released as Open Source in the near future (see schedule below).
+Virk I, my current project, is a 3 DOF mini scara desktop robot targeted to education and hobbyists.
+It’s a quality, robust, neat and cute robot, designed, machined and assembled in my workshop.
+If everything goes well the design will be released as open hardware in the near future.

 - Three bearing, hollow axis precision rotary joints

 - Compact and easy to carry

 Reserve price for a unit of the first lot is US $1790 (free international shipping), to be paid once the unit be finished and ready to ship.
 Just send me an email to email@example.com.
 The high reserve price is due to the low initial quantity to be sold; in fact real, cost to produce those units was much higher.